yahya-ri/simple_shell/README.md

 # SIMPLE SHELL
-Simple is a simple command line prompt.
-This shell was built as a project for ALX School.
+Simple Shell is a simple command line prompt was built for the `0x16.
+C - Simple Shell` project at ALX School.

 ## Compilation
-The simple shell should be compiled using GCC compiler with `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`
+The simple shell should be compiled using GCC compiler with `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh` After it is done compiling you can run the executable `hsh`

-## Example of how to launch the shell after compiling:
-`./hsh`

-* Output: prompt to terminal: `cisfun$ `

 ### List of useful commands
 * `cat` - prints and concatenates files to the standard output